Chapter 1: "First Impressions"

-There was an enchanted island that lay hidden.
-There on the island lived an enchanted goddess with raven black hair and piercing blue eyes.
+Once upon a time, there was a mysterious island that lay hidden in the Great Sea.
+On the island lived an enchanted goddess with raven black hair and piercing blue eyes.
 She would lie in wait for her victims to arrive on her shores.
 She would keep whatever man that crossed her path prisoner and force him to hide the secrets that lie from within the island.

 "What is a secret mother?"
-The mother of the boy let out a wide grin.
+She flashed him a grin.

 "A secret is something hidden that you do not want others to know about."

-"Like this," Troy said pulling out from his hand.
-There in the hands of the boy lies a golden locket.
+"Like this," Troy said pulling out a hand buried under the linen sheet.
+There in the hands of the boy laid a golden locket.

 "Where did you get that?" his mother exclaimed, placing a hand on her bosom.
-His mother knew he was a clever one, but was not sure how he obtained a priceless gift from her, reminding her of the great Romans who founded the great city and who later settled the island of Aegean they lived.
+His mother knew he was a clever one, but was not sure how he obtained a priceless gift the father had given her.
+Once lost it was now in the boy's hands.

-"I cannot tell you it is a secret," Troy said mysteriously.
-It was those moments of the night before his bedtime that his mother would come inside his room to tell him stories in his room.
-Each time he would curl up with his brothers or it would be just him, who would listen to the tales.
+It was those moments at bedtime that his mother would come inside his room to tell him stories.
+Each time he would curl up with his brothers or it would be just him who would listen to the tales.
 She would always save the ending for the next night.
 He was hoping that the last story about the boy who never woke up from the sleeping potion would have a happy ending.

-"Stop daydreaming, and move out the way so I can let this horse pass through," Apollus said, gesturing to the slave who was guiding the horse across the dull grass still damp with dew.
+"Stop idling, and move out the way so the slave can let this horse pass through," Apollus said, gesturing to the slave who was guiding the horse across the dull grass still damp with dew.

-"Can I come?"
-Apollus turned back to see his friends standing off to the side with Barbarius alongside the road.
+"Can I come too?"
+Apollus turned back to see his friend Titus standing with Barbarius my oldest brother alongside the cobblestone road.

 "I am sorry there is no more room for you in the chariot."

 "I must be going Troy.
-Maybe you can find another horse back there in the shed.
+Maybe you can find another horse back there in the stable."

-"Slow down," Troy shouted.
-Just then Odydus the steward appeared out of nowhere in the path of the horse.
-Troy desperately tried to steer the horse away narrowly missing him.
+"Slow down!"
+I shouted.
+Just then Odydus the steward walked right into the path of the horse.
+I desperately tried to steer the horse away narrowly missing him.